 Q: Are there milestones on the way to approval that I can use to gauge my progress?

-A. As we complete our evaluation of the individual components of your New Animal Drug Application described in the guidance, we issue letters saying that you have satisfactorily completed that portion of the process.
-Our feedback from sponsors to date indicates that they find these letters helpful to indicate internal milestones of progress that they may share with others if they wish.
+A. As we complete our evaluation of the individual components of your New Animal Drug Application, we issue letters saying that you have satisfactorily completed that portion of the process.

 Q: I’ve been working on my project for a while already, but haven’t contacted anyone at FDA; what should I do now?

 A. Please contact us using the information provided in the answers preceding this one.
-Once we determine whether FDA might be willing to exercise enforcement discretion over your research or if you should establish an INAD/NADA, we can help you organize your data for submission and review.
+Once we determine whether FDA might be willing to exercise enforcement discretion over your research or if you should establish an INAD file or a veterinary master file, we can help you organize your data for submission and review.